The Palamidi Fortress in Nafplio – Tips, photos & info

 What can I see in the Fortress?

-Apart from enjoying breathtaking views, there are also a couple of monuments in the fortress.
-All of them are in great condition, so make sure to stop at each one of them.
+Apart from enjoying breathtaking views, the fortress also features a couple of notable monuments.
+All of them are in great condition, so be sure to stop at each one.

 The Castle

-The impressive Venetian castle -assumed the only one that the Venetians built outside their country- is a complex of high walls and beautiful buildings.
+The impressive Venetian castle, assumed to be the only one the Venetians built outside their country, is a complex of high walls and beautiful buildings.
 Dating back to the early 18th century, it consists of eight bastions, initially named after the Venetian provveditori, which stands for local governors.
-During the Ottoman Empire occupation, the bastions got Turkish ones, and when the Greeks re-occupied the fortress, they used names of Greek heroes and leaders.
+During the Ottoman Empire’s occupation, the bastions received Turkish names, and when the Greeks reoccupied the fortress, they adopted the names of Greek heroes and leaders.

 The prison of Theodoros Kolokotronis